Importing from an online source

 Add PDFs to your library by dragging them into the Zotero pane.
 If you are doing this for the first time, Zotero will prompt you to install “pdf tools” — two small programs that allow Zotero to extract text from PDF files.
 It will automatically take you to the Search tab of the Zotero preferences, where you can install the tools with one click.

-Right-click on the PDF in your Zotero pane and choose "Retrieve Metadata for PDFs."
-Zotero will attempt to retrieve the information through a variety of searches.
-If it is unsuccessful, save the citation from another catalog or database, then drag the PDF onto the citation to make it an attachment.
+In Edit > Preferences > General check the boxes for "Automatically retrieve metadata for PDFs" and "Automatically rename attachment files using parent metadata."
+When the PDF is dragged into the Zotero pane, the program will attempt to retrieve the information through a variety of searches.
+It will create an entry for the file and then attach the PDF to that entry.
+If this is unsuccessful, save the citation from another catalog or database, then drag the PDF onto the citation to make it an attachment.

 Adding references from an already-created bibliography